kyma-project/kyma/docs/getting-started/02-create-namespace.md

 type: Getting Started
 ---

-Almost all operations in these guides are performed using [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)-scoped resources, so let's start by creating a dedicated Namespace called `orders-service` in which you will you will deploy all further resources.
+Almost all operations in these guides are performed using [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)-scoped resources, so let's start by creating a dedicated `orders-service` Namespace for them.

 ## Reference

-This and all other guides demonstrate steps you can perform both through terminal and UI.
+This and all other guides demonstrate steps you can perform from both the terminal (kubectl) and UI.
 Read about the [Console](/components/console) through which you can visually and [securely](/components/security/) administer Kyma functionalities and manage the basic Kubernetes resources.

 ## Steps